Maui > Activities > Golf

 Pukalani Country Club

 The Pukalani Country Club has the unique distinction of being Maui’s only course located “Upcountry”.
 This charming course offers cooler temperatures, unique views, and a more local experience as it is set outside of the classic tourist areas.
 The course is positioned at 1,100 feet above sea level, on the side of 10,000 ft Mt.
-Haleakala (house of the sun), the world largest dormant volcano.
+Haleakala (house of the sun), the world’s largest dormant volcano.
 The course also offers a unique double green option on the par-3 at hole No. 3.
 Here golfers are required to launch the ball over a large gulch.
-Playing this course it worth the drive!
+Playing this course is worth the drive!

 Lana’i Golf Courses